Position for voiding from Pelvic Floor Essentials (2022) by Sue Croft

 TENS unit (image from Pelvic Floor Exercise online website)

-The TENS (Trans-cutaneous Electrical Nerve Stimulation) machine has been used for years as a treatment for different aches and pains, in particular lower back pain.
-However, research is mounting that the humble TENS machine may actually be a viable treatment option for a number of bladder conditions such as OAB, persistent pelvic pain conditions (bladder pain syndrome, vestibulodynia, male pelvic pain), obstetric labour, faecal incontinence, period pain (primary dysmenorrhea) and what today’s blog is about which is non-obstructive urinary retention (NOUR).
+The TENS (Trans-cutaneous Electrical Nerve Stimulation) machine has been used for years as a treatment for different aches and pains, during labour and for low back pain.
+However there is a lot of research more recently that using the TENS unit with electrodes placed over the tibial nerve (called TTNS) has good results with a number of bladder conditions such as overactive bladder (OAB), persistent pelvic pain conditions (bladder pain syndrome, vestibulodynia, male pelvic pain), obstetric labour, faecal incontinence, period pain (primary dysmenorrhea) and what today’s blog is about which is non-obstructive urinary retention (NOUR).

 NOUR refers to incomplete emptying of the bladder without any physical blockage.
-Often the reason for incomplete emptying maybe muscular (maybe the pelvic floor muscles or urethral sphincter muscles do not relax well) or it could be related to other conditions in the area, such as lichen sclerosus or lichen planus, cystitis, post-partum or post-operative complications.
+Often the reason for incomplete emptying maybe muscular (maybe the pelvic floor muscles or urethral sphincter muscles do not relax well) or it could be related to other conditions in the area such as autoimmune skin conditions (lichen sclerosus or lichen planus), cystitis, post-partum or post-operative complications.

-The TENS machine is a small hand held device that emits an electrical current via 2-4 sticky electrodes which are attached to the skin.
-The sensation is of a tingling/ pins and needles type of feeling when it’s turned on.
-The machine is able to be adjusted in both frequency and intensity so that it gives a strong but comfortable sensation.
+The TENS machine is a small hand-held device that emits an electrical current via 2-4 sticky electrodes which are attached to the skin.
+The sensation is of a tingling/ pins and needles type of feeling when it is turned on.
+The machine is able to be adjusted in both frequency and intensity so that it gives a strong but comfortable sensation but in the case of using trans tibial application of the electrodes we don’t want a toe twitch.
 This sensation tends to be calming for the nerves being stimulated, thus reducing both pain as well as reducing over-activity of the target nerves.
-Whilst we are not sure on exactly the mechanism of action of the neural stimulation, research does seem to indicate both a local effect on the organs and peripheral nerves as well as a central effect in the brain.
+Whilst we are not sure on exactly the mechanism of action of the neuromodulation, research does seem to indicate both a local effect on the organs and peripheral nerves as well as a central effect in the brain.

 Using the TENS machine over the nerves that also supply the bladder and pelvic floor muscles has been demonstrated to improve symptoms of OAB (overactive bladder), BPS (bladder pain syndrome) as well as NOUR.
-The TENS electrodes are positioned to stimulate the posterior tibial nerve down near the ankle (this has a neuro-modulatory effect on the bladder and pelvic floor as they have the same spinal origin).
+The TENS electrodes are positioned to stimulate the tibial nerve down near the ankle (see image below) – this has a neuro-modulatory effect on the bladder and pelvic floor as they have the same spinal origin.

 Image from https://www.ncbi.nlm.nih.gov/pmc/articles/PMC5730708/

-As a case example I have a 40-year-old female patient with a 3-year history of urinary retention who had tried many things including urethral dilatation, self-catheterisation, bladder stimulating machines and correct bladder emptying positions.
+Here is a case example from one of my physiotherapists: She had a 40-year-old female patient with a 3-year history of urinary retention who had tried many things including urethral dilatation, self-catheterisation, bladder stimulating machines and correct bladder emptying positions.
 After a 4-week trial of TTNS she had halved her urinary retention volume and reduced her urinary frequency.
 After 10 weeks whilst she still felt somewhat incomplete in emptying, in clinic she actually had no residual volume on emptying.

 As we head towards Christmas, and we have raging bush fires in Australia – consider purchasing Christmas presents from sites that support regional areas in Australia.
 The hashtag #buyfromthebush will find you lots of regional Australian businesses that are often supplementing the income of primary producers, so if you need some presents think about supporting these businesses. https://www.instagram.com/buyfromthebush/